Gino Foti - Enigmatic Voyages

 These optical phenomenons are usually comprised of several images, some inverted and right side up, stacked on top of each other, suddenly changing with parts of them alternating between being compressed, then stretched.

-Primarily influenced by Antonio Vivaldi concertos, I arranged two seperate, but complementary pieces, using the same basic sound set as the first two tracks - one for the Sicilian side of the Strait, the other for the Calabrian.
+Primarily influenced by Antonio Vivaldi concertos, I arranged two separate, but complementary pieces, using the same basic sound set as the first two tracks - one for the Sicilian side of the Strait, the other for the Calabrian.

 By blending them through wide panning schemes, it allowed me to add some dissonance and chromaticism to the inner voices (more like J. S. Bach, than Vivaldi) to sonically mimic a mirage's distorted images overlapping the real ones in unusual ways.